3tav/MojECE.IdentityTheme/README.md

 Se details in the [Demo app](https://github.com/garronej/keycloakify-demo-app) instructions.

-> To release don't create a tag manually, the CI do it for you.
-Just update the `package.json`'s version field and push.
-> The `.jar` files that bundle the Keycloak theme will be attached as an asset with every GitHub release.
+1. Update the version number `package.json` (use _semver_ rules for version numbering), don't create a tag manually
+2. Push to main branch
+3. GitHub CI will create a tag, release, and build the theme to the binary file `.jar`
+4. Downolad the `.jar` file attached to GitHub release

+### Post build changes

+To add features to the theme that are not supported by this project you need to modify the release binary in the post build process.

 To modify contents of a compiled theme unpack downloaded `jar` file and after modifications are done repack it back again.
 On *nix systems you can use `jar` command line tools, e.g.: